kbelsvik/DataProductsProject/mandelbrot_pitch/index.md

 ## The Problem with Math...

-- Far to many people preceive math as being an unappealing subject
+- Far to many people perceive math as being an unappealing subject
-- There are a variety of reasons for this preception
+- There are a variety of reasons for this perception
     - They find it boring or monotonous
     - Lacks emotional appeal
     - Difficult to understand
-- Observe this equasion below
+- Observe this equation below

 $$f(Z_{n+1}) = Z_{n}^2 + C$$